pipegalera/mojombo.github.io/blog/_posts/Dockerizing a python applicaiton/2023-01-09-Dockerizing-python.md

 In summary, you use dockerfiles to build images, that are the parts or the final container that can be deployed.

-# Dockerizing a Python script
+## Practial example dockerizing a Python script

 Dockerizing a script allows to deploy it.
 Docker handles the packing, deploying, and running of applications.